Lost Properties

 Concept of the Play

-First of all, I would like to mention some of the important points and thoughts about grief that were essential for my production and understanding the play.
-The first one is that grief is a certain type of trauma that is specifically related to the loss of close people.
-The next one is about psychological symptoms of grief, that includes dissociation and loss of personal identity.
-People who are experiencing grief are unable to forget and stop recalling the lost ones and therefore they are unable to perceive the outer world without them.
-The last one, stuck in the world between living and dead, unable to move on.
-Such people constantly thinking about lost ones and try to reach them again.
+First of all, I would like to highlight several important points and reflections on grief that were essential for both my creative process and my understanding of the play.
+The first is that grief is a specific type of trauma directly connected to the loss of a close person.
+Another important aspect is the psychological symptoms of grief, which include dissociation and the loss of personal identity.
+People experiencing grief are unable to stop recalling the lost ones, and as a result, they cannot perceive the outer world without them.
+They remain stuck between the worlds of the living and the dead, unable to fully move on.
+Such individuals constantly think about those they have lost and attempt to reach them again.

-It is also essential to mention the myth of 5 stages of grief. *List them*.
-The most important thing to consider is acceptance.
-It does not actually exist.
-There is no closure, the human brain can’t just forget the person.
-As it was said, grief is a trauma and this means that grief leaves a mark on our brain and it can not just absolutely disappear.
-In terms of my play, I would like to consider grief as a wave.
-That can rollback and human beings start to feel more alive.
-And they feel that they can continue to move on.
-But this pain can come back again and rush in like a huge wave.
-Then people feel this tough grief again and lose their connections with reality.
+It is also essential to mention the myth of the five stages of grief (Denial, Anger, Bargaining, Depression, and Acceptance).
+The most important point here is that acceptance, in its absolute sense, does not truly exist.
+There is no closure, as the human brain cannot simply forget a person.
+Since grief is a form of trauma, it leaves a lasting mark on the brain and cannot completely disappear.
+In the context of my play, I consider grief as a wave.
+At times it pulls back, allowing a person to feel more alive and capable of moving forward.
+However, the pain can return suddenly, rushing in like a powerful wave.
+In these moments, people experience intense grief again and lose their connection with reality.

-For staging the play, I had just one table and two chairs.
-Everything is going on in David’s brain and I think he feels nothing but emptiness and pain.
-So I don't need much stuff.
-Also, through the play David tries to reach his daughter in any way.
-In the first half of the play, David moves a lot around the table.
-So he can be in the light and then in the shadow.
-Because he can not find a place for him without his daughter.
-In the second half of the play, he sits in front of Anthony and starts to tell the story about Daisy.
-Anthony provides David with a ladder from the darkness to the bright light.
-The ladder is tough to use, it is narrow and long but David has to go through it.
+For the staging of the play, I used only one table and two chairs.
+Since everything takes place inside David’s mind, he feels nothing but emptiness and pain, making additional objects unnecessary.
+Throughout the play, David attempts to reach his daughter in any possible way.
+In the first half, he moves constantly around the table, stepping in and out of light and shadow, symbolizing his inability to find a place for himself without her.
+In the second half, he sits across from Anthony and begins to tell the story of Daisy.
+Anthony becomes a guide, offering David a metaphorical ladder from darkness toward light.
+The ladder is narrow, long, and difficult to climb, but David must pass through it in order to continue.

 Scene 6 “Toe Touch” from Your Healing is Killing Me